syyed51/javascript/es5/call/README.md

 # Call

-Call method is useful to provide context, to callee.
+Call method is used for context binding, where arguments are comma separated objects.

 ```javascript
 var person = {